Leonard Hofstadter: Relationships

-Leonard became interested in Penny almost immediately after seeing her for the first time.
+Leonard becomes interested in Penny almost immediately after seeing her for the first time.
 His infatuation with Penny becomes the major force that drives the series during the first few seasons.
 By the end of the first season, Leonard finally manages to ask Penny out, and they have their first date.
 Subsequently, they don't go on any future dates after Penny asks Sheldon if Leonard ever dates "regular" women.
 She then tells Sheldon that she lied to Leonard about graduating from community college.
 When she asks Sheldon to keep it a secret, he cannot do it, so he moves out, first to Raj's, then to Howard's after Raj kicks him out.
 Howard gives him warm milk with a handful of his mother's Valium mixed in, so Sheldon is high and loopy when Howard takes him home to Leonard.
 In his high state, Leonard tricks him into telling him Penny's secret.
 The next day, Leonard gives Penny brochures for local colleges.
 Penny gets offended, thinking Leonard is calling her stupid, so they stop seeing each other.

-Besides Penny, Leonard has been involved with only a few other women.
-One of Leonard's former girlfriends who is mentioned on several occasions is Joyce Kim, who did not appear until the second season.
-Leonard's friends recalled on many occasions that they were together for only 27 days, after which Joyce, later revealed to be a spy, defected to North Korea.
+Besides Penny, Leonard is involved with only a few other women.
+One of Leonard's former girlfriends who is mentioned on several occasions is Joyce Kim, who does not appear until the second season.
+Leonard's friends recall on many occasions that they were together for only 27 days, after which Joyce, later revealed to be a spy, defected to North Korea.

-Initially, after feeling that Penny was not for him, Leonard turned his attention to fellow scientist Leslie Winkle.
-The first time Leonard asks Leslie out, she rejects him, and his further relationships with her proved to be only short-lived casual sexual encounters that only happened to satisfy Leslie's libido.
-Leslie briefly started dating Leonard in Season 2, which irritates Sheldon.
+Initially, after feeling that Penny is not for him, Leonard turns his attention to fellow scientist Leslie Winkle.
+The first time Leonard asks Leslie out, she rejects him, and his further relationships with her prove to be only short-lived casual sexual encounters that happen to satisfy Leslie's libido.
+Leslie briefly starts dating Leonard in Season 2, which irritates Sheldon.
 Leslie and Sheldon get into an argument about String and Loop theories, Leonard sides with Sheldon.
 Leslie breaks up with Leonard by saying him believing in String theory is a "deal breaker".